Don’t have a tumble dryer? Or just trying to save some money on utilities? Then you need one of the best clothes drying racks.

 - Do use coat hangers to dry certain garments, such as shirts.
 This keeps the clothes in the correct shape and allows great air flow.

-- Spray the clothes with a white vinegar and water mix with added essential oils.
+- Spray the clothes with white vinegar and water mix with added essential oils.
 This will remove damp smells.

 - Do begin air drying the clothes as soon as the washing cycle is over.
 Leaving clothes in the washing machine for too long can lead to damp smelling clothes.